kapilsharma432001/kapilsharma432001/README.md

 *   🌍  I'm based in Gurgaon, India.
 *   ✉️  You can contact me at [sharmakapil432001@gmail.com](mailto:sharmakapil432001@gmail.com)
-*   🧠  I work on Python and Django mainly while I'm learning ReactJS.
+*   🧠  I work on Python and Django mainly while I'm learning ReactJS and NodeJS.
 *   🤝  I am open to collaborate on new and exciting projects.

 ### Skills